 The modulator valve is attached to the intake manifold with a vacuum line.
 It senses intake manifold vacuum and shifts the transmission accordingly:

-- When you press down on the gas pedal, the throttle plate opens, and vacuum is reduced.
+- When you press down on the gas pedal, the throttle plate opens and the vacuum is reduced.
 The modulator valve will cause the transmission to downshift.

 - If you have been accelerating, and lift off the gas pedal, the throttle plate will close.
 Vacuum is increased, and the transmission will upshift.